Back to Blog

 See You at JPM

-We’ll be in San Francisco January 12–15.
-If you’re navigating AI compliance challenges—whether you’re a health system trying to vet vendors, or a vendor trying to satisfy enterprise security reviews—let’s talk.
+We were in San Francisco January 12–15.
+If you’re navigating the same AI compliance questions now—whether you’re a health system trying to vet vendors, or a vendor trying to satisfy enterprise security reviews—the conversation is still open.

 The shift from “trust us” to “prove it” is happening.
 The organizations that figure it out early will have a real advantage.
 The ones that don’t will spend 2026 playing catch-up.